joglr/katpis/README.md

 ![katpis submit](https://i.gyazo.com/d593615497aaa9a93966bbdfb9b3e946.gif)

-## Supported languages
-- Java

-We are working on support for:
-- C#
-- Python

- ... and others - feel free to contribute!

 ## Installation
 ### Windows
 Currently, we don't automatically build installers, so for now installation steps are as follows: